Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - Due to...
         - Climate Change
             - Climate change at end of Ice Age
+                - Mega herbivores died after ice age, increasing fuel sources (vegetation) which we can see with charcoal signatures
             - Causes warming + drying (leading to fire)
             - Changes in vegetation and animals because they couldn't adapt
         - Comet